Special Educational Needs

 - How do you support children to develop socially and emotionally?

-We use Jigsaw to deliver our PSHE (Personal, Social and Health Education) Programme is supplemented by support from our School Nurse and by a Time to Talk Counsellor.
-The Time to Talk Counsellor is in school once a week and is open to all of our older pupils (with parental permission).
-Younger children can also be offered this support, if required.
-We also have two Family Link Workers/Pastoral Managers who can work with you as a parent or carer, if things at home are challenging.
-This support can be invaluable for your child too as it provides an additional link between home and school.
-Our Pastoral Managers, Tracy Shelley and Debi Brewer, are always around.
-Both can be contacted via the school office or by seeing them directly.
+We use Jigsaw to deliver our PSHE (Personal, Social and Health Education) and Relationships Education and this is supplemented by support from our School Nurse.
+We also have a MHST link worker who can help support our pupils with social and emotional needs.
+Our Pastoral Manager can work with you as a parent or carer, if things at home are challenging.
+This support can be invaluable for your child too, as it provides an additional link between home and school.
+Our Pastoral Manager – Mrs Carrie Ward, can be contacted via the school office.
 You do not need an appointment.

 We have a very positive Behaviour Policy, with lots of individual and class rewards.
 We have targeted support for children who have additional social and emotional needs or who may need help to join in.
 This can include social skills groups, games and support at playtimes.

 - How does the school evaluate the effectiveness of the provision made for children with SEND?

-Towards the end of each term the Maths and English Subject Leaders, Deputy/SENCo, Reading Intervention Lead and Head Teacher meet with each class teacher individually to review the progress and provision made for all pupils, including those with SEND.
+During each term the SENDCo and Head Teacher meet with each class teacher individually to review the progress and provision made for all pupils, including those with SEND.
 These meetings are called Pupil Progress Meetings.
 The SEN Policy is also reviewed annually and contains further information on how the school monitors the effectiveness of provision.
 The interventions we use to support children with SEND are evidence based and we monitor their effectiveness through our school tracking system and Pupil Progress Meetings.
 As a result of these meetings, provision can be adjusted and varied to meet individual needs on a very regular basis.

 - Who can I contact for further information and how?